-However, this is not the only way we know what way up we are; our eyes see the horizon, and our feet feel pressure from the floor.
-Sea-sickness is caused largely because these different ways of knowing ‘what is up’ and how you are moving conflict with one another.
-This is also a problem in immersive virtual reality (VR) systems (also see Chapters 2 and 12).
-If you wear VR goggles or are in a VR cave (small room with a virtual world projected around), then the scene will change as you move your head, simulating moving your head in the real world.
+However, this is not the only way we know what way up we are.
+Our eyes see the horizon, and our feet feel pressure from the floor.
+Sea-sickness is caused largely because these different ways of knowing which way is up, and how you are moving, conflict with one another.
+This is also a problem in immersive virtual reality (VR) systems (see also Chapters 2 and 12).
+If you wear VR goggles or are in a VR cave (a small room with a virtual world projected around you), then the scene will change as you move your head, simulating moving your head in the real world.
 However, if the virtual world simulation is not fast enough and there is even a small lag, the effect is rather like being at sea when your legs and ears tell you one thing, and your eyes something else.

 As well as having a sense of balance, we also know where parts of our body are.
 Close your eyes, then touch your nose with your finger — no problem, you ‘know’ where your arm is relative to your body and so can move it towards your nose.
 This sense of the location of your body, called proprioception, is based on various sensing nerves in your muscles, tendons and joints and is crucial to any physical activity.
 People who lose this ability due to disease find it very difficult to walk around or to grasp or hold things, even if they have full movement.
 They have to substitute looking at their limbs for knowing where they are and have to concentrate hard just to stay upright.

 Proprioception is particularly important when using eyes-free devices, for example in a car where you can reach for a control without looking at it.
 In practice we do not use proprioception alone during such interactions, but also peripheral vision and touch.
 Indeed, James Gibson [Gi79] has argued that our vision and hearing should be regarded as serving a proprioceptive purpose as well as an extroceptive one, because we are constantly positioning ourselves with respect to the world by virtue of what we see and hear.